UK Airline Carry-On Size Comparison 2026: Full Breakdown

 | KLM (Basic) | 40 x 30 x 15 cm | 12 kg combined | ❌ Underseat only |

-On easyJet: The free underseat bag (45 x 36 x 20 cm) is actually larger than Ryanair’s free bag.
-But easyJet does NOT include overhead locker access without a paid upgrade — the Large Cabin Bag add-on (56 x 45 x 25 cm, from around £6–63) gets you overhead access.
+The free underseat bag on easyJet (45 x 36 x 20 cm) is actually larger than Ryanair’s.
+But easyJet does NOT include overhead locker access without a paid upgrade — the Large Cabin Bag add-on (56 x 45 x 25 cm, from around £6–55) gets you overhead access.
+See our complete easyJet baggage allowance guide for the full breakdown.

 | Airline | Paid Cabin Bag Size | Weight | Cost From |